Polycademy/PolyAuth/README.md

 Also use json_encode/decode not serialize/unserialize.
 The encoding is faster, decoding is slightly slower, but the size is much better with json_encode/decode, also it's easily readable and processable by other languages.

+Hierarchal RBAC can be turned into Hierarchal object namespaced permissions.
+This allows roles to be interchangeable with multitenancy such as organisations.
+No longer checking for roles or permissions, instead you just check permissions => 'role.subrole.permission'.
+Hierarchal permissions!
+Since permissions are namespaced, they can have the same name.
+Thus a UI could be built for it.

 Install with Composer
 ---------------------